-This program is designed to prepare Clinical Laboratory Technicians/Medical Laboratory Technicians, under the supervision of Clinical Laboratory Scientists/Medical Technologists, to perform medical laboratory procedures.
-The CLT/MLT graduate will be competent in applying theory to practice and employ laboratory strategies in recording and analyzing data/results.
-The program includes instruction in general laboratory procedures and skills; laboratory mathematics; medical computer applications; interpersonal and communications skills; the basic principles of hematology; medical microbiology; immunohematology; immunology; serology; clinical chemistry, and body fluids/urinalysis.
+This program is designed to prepare Clinical Laboratory Technicians (also known as Medical Laboratory Technicians), under the supervision of Clinical Laboratory Scientists, to perform clinical laboratory testing in rapidly changing and dynamic healthcare delivery systems.
+The CLT graduate will possess entry level competencies to perform, evaluate, correlate, and assure accuracy and validity of laboratory information.
+The program includes instruction in general laboratory procedures and skills, laboratory mathematics, clinical laboratory safety and governmental regulations, interpersonal and communication skills, and the basic principles and practice of hematology/hemostasis, diagnostic microbiology, immunohematology/transfusion medicine, immunology/serology, clinical chemistry, phlebotomy, histology, laboratory operations, and urine and body fluid analysis.
+Clinical experience is provided at local clinical laboratories.
 Graduates of the program can expect a favorable job market with increasing needs and growth opportunities.

 Fall admission only.